 MoDOT provides adopters with a certificate of appreciation, a safety training video, safety materials, and a sign with the group’s name posted on each end of the adopted highway section.
 MoDOT will provide trash bags and will also pick up and dispose of the bags of collected litter.

-- adopt at least one half-mile of urban roadside or two miles in a rural area
+- adopt at least one half-mile of urban roadside or two miles of rural roadside

 - collect litter at least four times a year